perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 8.5 Advance payments, milestone payments, and final payments shall be made at the discretion of the Committee.

-8.6 Individuals and organizations agree to make payment details available to TPF Secretary and that payments are forfeited if unable to be made within 12 months of them being recommended and approved.
+8.6 Individuals and organizations agree to make payment details available to TPF Treasurer and that payments are forfeited if unable to be made within 12 months of them being recommended and approved.

 8.7 If attribution of contributions to activities is required, contributions are spent on a first in first out basis.